Once it’s obvious to the people around you that you’ve made a self-created social gaffe, how do you deal with it? How do

 People with elevated and well-balanced levels of Emotional Intelligence tend to handle such situations with the last choice; good grace and humour.

 Because I run so many live workshops (pre-2020 of course – I work mostly online now – better for the planet, my delegates and me) I see a number of interesting social scenarios.
-I recently had occasion to see a wonderful tour de force demonstration of stylish self-created gaffe being dealt with by stylish gaffe handling.
+I recently saw a wonderful demonstration of a self-created gaffe being dealt with by stylish gaffe handling.
 I thought you might like to read about it.

 I was prepping for a workshop in a large hotel which had several events running simultaneously.
 The session title was clearly visible on the large TV monitor.
 There were already 7 or 8 people there.
 About 15 minutes before my workshop session was to begin, a lady swept in and firmly shook hands with me.
 She introduced herself confidently and gave me her first name.
 She then sought out a seat next to another delegate and immediately began a conversation with him.
 As I was checking her name on my attendee list, I found I had two people with the same first name.
 As a result, I then enquired as to which one she was.

 The realisation of the gaffe

 Turned out she was neither of the people on my list.
 She then told me she had only joined the workshop at the last minute.
 This didn’t phase me because this happens all the time.
 I put her name on the list then asked for her email address as per the admin requirement.
 As she gave me the email address one of the other delegates politely mentioned that it was in fact a closed course for their department which she wasn’t a part of.
 Ignoring this, she carried on telling everyone how keen she was about attending the session she was meant to be attending.
 She eventually noticed the large TV monitor with my workshop title clearly displayed on it and the penny finally dropped.
 She was in the wrong room.

 The gaffe handling masterclass